Frankel Conjecture and Sasaki geometry: Introduction and main results

 Here comes an essential difference from the K\"ahler setting.
 The fact that compact K\"ahler-Ricci solitons with positive bisectional curvature must be K\"ahler-Einstein might simply be a coincidence, since if we consider the general Sasaki setting, then a compact Sasaki-Ricci soliton with positive transverse bisectional curvature does not have to be Sasaki-Einstein.
 Indeed L.F.
 Wu(\cite{Wu}, see also \cite{CW}) proved the existence of a non-trivial Ricci soliton with positive curvature on $S^2$ with certain orbifold singularity; this implies the existence of a non-Einstein Sasaki-Ricci soliton on $S^3$ with positive transverse curvature.
 Recently Futaki-Ono-Wang \cite{FOW} proved the existence of Sasaki-Ricci solitons on compact toric Sasaki manifolds; their results produced a family of toric Sasaki-Ricci solitons on the weighted Sasaki sphere $S^{2n+1}$; the positivity condition can be assured if a Sasaki-Ricci soliton is close to the round metric on the sphere.
 Actually Theorem \ref{T-main-2} asserts that all toric Sasaki-Ricci solitons in this family have positive transverse bisectional curvature.
 In short, the model structure in the Sasaki setting is not a unique one, but a whole family.

 The problem is now reduced to classifying Sasaki-Ricci solitons with positive transverse bisectional curvature.
 Our strategy is to deform such solitons to a Sasaki-Einstein metric with positive transverse bisectional curvature.
 Note that there is no such corresponding deformation within the framework of K\"ahler geometry.
 Such a flexibility in Sasaki setting seems to be one of the advantages of the new approach.
-This not only implies that a K\"ahler-Ricci soliton with positive bisectional curvature is K\"ahler Einstein, hence gives a new analytic proof of Siu-Yau theorem, but also allows us to generalize the results to the Sasaki setting (Theorem \ref{T-main}).
+This not only implies that a K\"ahler-Ricci soliton with positive bisectional curvature is K\"ahler-Einstein, hence gives a new analytic proof of Siu-Yau theorem, but also allows us to generalize the results to the Sasaki setting (Theorem \ref{T-main}).

 To carry out the deformation of Sasaki-Ricci solitons, we first recall the theory of volume minimization due to Martelli-Sparks-Yau \cite{MSY}.
 It is observed in \cite{MSY} that the volume of a compact Sasaki manifold is equivalent to the Einstein-Hilbert functional, and is a function of the Reeb vector field only.
 Fix the complex structure on the K\"ahler cone $(X, J)$ and a maximal compact torus $\T$ in the automorphism group $\Aut(X, J)$, they obtained a beautiful variational picture of the volume functional on the Lie algebra of $\T$.
 In particular, the functional is convex and its critical point, if exists, is the Reeb vector field for the putative Sasaki-Einstein metric; moreover, the first variation of the volume functional can be interpreted as the Futaki invariant (see also \cite{FOW}).
-It is then very natural to deform Reeb vector fields along the negative gradient of the volume functional, and to deform Sasaki-Ricci solitons correspondingly, with the hope to reach a critical Reeb vector field where we end up with a desired Sasaki-Einstein metric. \\
+It is then very natural to deform Reeb vector fields to reduce the volume functional, and to deform Sasaki-Ricci solitons correspondingly, with the hope to reach a critical Reeb vector field where we end up with a desired Sasaki-Einstein metric.
+This is the heuristic strategy we take.
+Along the way we also develop the rudiments for the theory of this new deformation, and we hope it will also be useful in more general setting (c.f.
+Section 6). \\